What transgender youth in Canada and their caregivers want you to know about gender-affirming care | CBC News

 How involved are parents?

 According to WPATH, parents should be involved in decisions to pursue medical treatments whenever possible.
-In fact, Culhan says a "family-centred care" leads to better outcomes in all pediatric care.
+In fact, Culham says a "family-centred care" leads to better outcomes in all pediatric care.

 "As hard as it is sometimes for people to come out to their parents or caregivers or have these conversations, I know a lot of youth take a lot of great care bringing their families, parents, caregivers along," she said.